progshubham/EmailFetch/README.md

 # EmailFetch
 Just Paste any working url and it will fetch all the emails available moreover will create a csv file so that you can use it separately. :-)
+Buit on Flask Micro Framework of Python.

 # Index Page:
 [![Screenshot (29).png](https://s17.postimg.org/s0pneepkv/Screenshot_29.png)](https://postimg.org/image/o4cbif4l7/)